xpepermint/validatablejs/README.md

 # validatable.js

-> A library for synchronous and asynchronous validation.
+> A library for synchronous and asynchronous input validation.

+This is a light weight open source package, written with [TypeScript](https://www.typescriptlang.org), for use on **server or in browser**.
+The source code is available on [GitHub](https://github.com/xpepermint/validatablejs) where you can also find our [issue tracker](https://github.com/xpepermint/validatablejs/issues).

 ## Related Projects